 In December 2017, we purchased \$176 million of the aggregate outstanding principal amount associated with our long-term outstanding notes and debentures.
-Pursuant to a cash tender offer, the purchases resulted in the payment of an early-tender premium, including various fees, of \$28 million.
+Pursuant to a cash tender offer, the purchases resulted in the payment of an early-tender premium, including various fees of \$28 million.

-Additionally, in 2017, we made a distribution of \$406 million to our members and used \$477 million of cash to repurchase our common units from our members, including GE, on a pro rata basis.
-The repurchases did not result in a change of GE's approximate 62.5% interest in us.
+Additionally, in 2017, we paid aggregate dividends of \$155 million to our Class A stockholders, and BHGE LLC made a distribution of \$251 million to GE.
+As part of our \$3 billion share buyback authorization, we used cash of \$174 million and \$303 million, respectively, to repurchase and cancel our Class A and Class B common shares and corresponding paired common units in BHGE LLC, on a pro rata basis.
+The repurchase did not result in a change of GE's approximate 62.5% interest in BHGE LLC.